Cyclingbob/Proxy-Server/README.md

 For "Port" enter the port your webserver runs on.

 Then click Submit.
 If all has been done correctly, your domain should resolve!

+To customize display and user access, edit the `config.js` in the main directory of your clone (where `index.js` lies)